 - Level 2 Exercise to Music: Register of Exercise Professionals (REPs)

 - Safe in Dance International (SiDI) Healthy Dancer

 - Sport First Aid Certificate

 Assessment components are designed to demonstrate students’ ability to meet the respective learning outcomes of each module and include: practical demonstrations; open-ended tests, structured tasks; written reports, reflective journals, oral presentations; dissertation.

 Assessment tasks are phased and a schedule of submission or presentation dates will be published at the beginning of each year.

 Applicants will require three A-levels at grade B,B,C or DMM at BTEC Extended Diploma or a combination of equivalent Level 3 qualifications giving a minimum of 112 UCAS tariff points.

-An aptitude for Science normally demonstrated by an A-Level or equivalent in Maths, Science, Physical Education or Psychology is recommended (but not essential).
+interest in Science normally demonstrated by an A-Level or equivalent in Maths, Science, Physical Education or Psychology is recommended (but not essential).

 This can include up to 24 points from one Level 3 Graded or Vocational Graded qualification in Dance on the NQF/RQF.

 - Five GCSEs A*–C (or 9-4) including Mathematics, English Language and Science, Physical Education, or Psychology.